kubernetes/community/community-membership.md

 - Primary reviewer for at least 5 PRs to the codebase
 - Reviewed or merged at least 20 substantial PRs to the codebase
 - Knowledgeable about the codebase
-- Sponsored by an area approver
+- Sponsored by a subproject approver
   - With no objections from other approvers
   - Done through PR to update the OWNERS file
-- May either self-nominate, be nominated by an approver in this area, or be nominated by a robot
+- May either self-nominate, be nominated by an approver in this subproject, or be nominated by a robot

 ### Responsibilities and privileges